TAMIRAT-ALEMAYEHU/alx-low_level_programming/README.md

-#This is my first directory for c project read me file
+#This is my third directory for c project read me file